 The following year, a chance hearing on Irish radio led to an invitation to contribute music to the soundtrack of Oscar-winning director Neil Jordan’s film Ondine, starring Colin Farrell.

 McManus’ latest album Mysterious Boundaries is his most ambitious yet.
 A playful challenge from American mandolin virtuoso Mike Marshall to learn Bach’s E Major Prelude on guitar initiated an exploration of classical and baroque music — including a remarkable rendition of Bach’s colossal Chaconne in D Minor.
 Talk about expanding boundaries or pushing the envelop!

-By dismantling boundaries between genres with his steel-string guitar (rather than conventional nylon-string classical guitar), McManus has produced a work of originality and beauty, hailed by his peers as ‘a masterpiece’ (John Renbourn) and ‘beyond beautiful… it’s PERFECT!’
+By transcending genres and styles with his steel-string guitar (rather than conventional nylon-string classical guitar), McManus has produced a work of originality and beauty, hailed by his peers as ‘a masterpiece’ (John Renbourn) and ‘beyond beautiful… it’s PERFECT!’
 (Tommy Emmanuel).